sawaloneman/subliminal_audio/README.md

 - Export audio to a file
 - Built-in diagnostics and benchmarking to verify dependencies and audio rendering end-to-end
-- Resilient speech synthesis pipeline that falls back to espeak when pyttsx3/system voices are unavailable, with diagnostics that flag any missing components
+- Resilient speech synthesis pipeline that prefers `gTTS`, falls back to `pyttsx3`, and ultimately the `espeak` CLI, with diagnostics that flag any missing components

 ### Speech synthesis reliability

-The generator first attempts to narrate affirmations with `pyttsx3`.
-When the engine cannot emit audio—typically because system voices are missing—it automatically falls back to the `espeak` CLI.
-Run the diagnostics tab (or `python3 automation_agent.py --diagnostics`) if narration fails; the report will identify whether `pyttsx3` or `espeak` require additional setup.
+The generator now tries `gTTS` first so deployments without system-level voices can still narrate affirmations.
+When network access or the package is unavailable, it falls back to `pyttsx3` and finally the `espeak` CLI.
+Run the diagnostics tab (or `python3 automation_agent.py --diagnostics`) if narration fails; the report will identify which engine requires attention.

 ## Requirements